Saigon Nightlife: The Best Bars and Clubs

 Where the Hipper Crowd Goes Out

 The Observatory is back!
 Like so many other indie clubs, bars and cafes in town, they’ve had problems lately in the course of Ho Chi Minh City’s redevelopment campaign but have overcome the worst.
 The Observatory remains a venue that attracts a hip and music-conscious crowd.
 Both a rooftop bar and a nightclub, the new location at Cach Mang Thang 8 in District 1 is spacious and boasts an excellent sound system.
-They routinely host foreign guest DJs who usually play minimal, deep house or world music.
+They routinely host foreign guest DJs, as well as the recurring GenderFunk ball, which is one of Saigon’s biggest parties featuring a diverse lineup of DJs and legendary international drag performances.
 Be sure to visit The Observatory later on in the night: the crowds only start to arrive after midnight.

 More quality party spots for lovers of underground music include The Lighthouse in District1.
 Boasting both a lounge space and a chillout area on their roof, they tend to attract a more relaxed and less affluent crowd than higher-end places like Chill Skybar or Glow Skybar.